ltdstudio/terraforming-mars/README.md

 ## Demo

 You can demo this web app online [here](https://terraforming-mars.herokuapp.com/).
 If you find a bug or have a feature request, please add it as one in issues tab.
 If you plan on playing long-running games, it is recommended that you host the game locally.
 This demo site is currently not stable and gets restarted during each push to `master`.
 A multiplayer game will remain available for 10 days, after which it will be flushed from the database.
 Unfinished solo games are flushed after one day.
 As this repository is gaining in popularity, we will attempt to make this demo page stable but cannot guarantee that your game will not be lost.
 It is highly recommended to host the game locally, and it's dead simple: run `npm install` and then `npm run start`.

+## Docker Hub Image

+Docker Hub image is made for users who difficulty to Vist the Demo website.
+Docker Image url is:https://hub.docker.com/r/ltdstudio/terraforming-mars or search terraforming-mars on you container.
+You can find [ltdstudio/terraforming-mars].
+You can build a game server easily.
+You can install Docker Image from NAS(eg:QNAP or Synology) or Other Container.
+When you download you can bulid it, then run it.
+It will start the game server listening on the Host default port of 8080.

 ## Running